auth0/docs/articles/auth0-hooks/overview.md

   capabilities, and you can chain them together for modular coding.
 ---

-# Auth0 Hooks
+# Auth0 Hooks: Overview

-Auth0 Hooks allow you to extend the Auth0 platform with custom code.
+Auth0 Hooks, which will eventually replace [Rules](/rules), allow you to extend the Auth0 platform with custom code.

 ## Under the Hood